jbiddulph/schoolr-uk/public/assets/vendors/general/summernote/github/CODE_OF_CONDUCT.md

 * The use of sexualized language or imagery and unwelcome sexual attention or advances
 * Trolling, insulting/derogatory comments, and personal or political attacks
 * Public or private harassment
-* Publishing others' private information, such as a physical or electronic address, without explicit permission
+* Publishing others' private information, such as a physical or electronic address_1, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

 ## Our Responsibilities